aclemons/emailrelay/doc/developer.rst

 the settings from the *configure* script, so run *configure* or *configure.sh* before *make2cmake*.
 The *configure* script is normally part of the release but it can itself be generated by running the *bootstrap* script.

+For a 'unity build_' run *configure* (typically with compiler options passed via
+\ *CXXFLAGS*\ ) and then *make unity*.
+Code-size optimisations such as *-Os* and *-fwhole-program* are particularly effective for a unity build.
+Refer to the comments in *unity/Makefile.am* for more information.

 Unix packaging
 ==============